|

 people is bullshit and strictly for pussies.)

+III.
 How the Nerd

 Becomes a Nerdy Camel; and the Nerdy Camel, a Nerdy Lion.